nadaahmed2001/firebase-image-crud/README.md

 - **Upload Images**: Users can upload images along with their ID.
 - **Retrieve Images**: Users can retrieve and view uploaded images based on their ID.
+- **Delete Images**: Users can delete images associated with their ID.

 ## Technologies Used